 - Repeat several times

 I repeat this process every hour or so.
 Because I leave an open space underneath the seat in front of me, it’s easy to stretch out my legs fully for my ankle pumps.
+This will help you to stay healthy on your next flight.

 5. Wear compression socks